AmirShelli/doczilla-test-tasks/README.md

 ## Overview

-StudentCRUD is a simple application that allows managing student records.
-It consists of a Java-based backend server, a PostgreSQL database, and a frontend served via NGINX written in Vanilla JavaScript.
+Task 2 contains a simple application that allows managing student records.
+It consists of a Java-based backend server, a PostgreSQL database, and a client written in Vanilla JavaScript served via NGINX.

 ## Prerequisites